What Is Blepharoplasty?

 What Are the Benefits of Blepharoplasty?

 Many patients have come to the Personal Enhancement Center to enhance the appearance of their upper and/or lower eyelids.
-Key benefits of eyelid surgery can often include:
+The following is a list of key benefits of eyelid surgery:

 - The removal of excess eyelid skin

 - The smoothing of lines and wrinkles on the eyelids

 - An improvement of dark circles below the eyes